marco262/my_wiki/data/dnd/general/adventuring.md

 ### Truesight

-A creature with truesight can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.
+A creature with truesight can, out to a specific range, see in normal and magical darkness, see [[[general:conditions#invisible|invisible]]] creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceives the original form of a shapechanger or a creature that is transformed by magic.
 Furthermore, the creature can see into the Ethereal Plane.

 ## Food and Water